beaszt-nix/Haskell-PCMSynth/README.md

 The format for sampleTex.mujik is

+This project was insprired from a youtube video by Tsoding, and therefore quickly made for entertainment value.
+As such, No trailing spaces at the end of a line are allowed for the input file.

 ```
 [a1a2..] implies on of (a1,a2,a3.. and so on)
 a+  implies one or more of a